 I did not take pictures here as this would have been strictly frowned upon and possibly forbidden.
 Yea, don’t take pictures through a security zone.

-Once we arrived in Spain after we had crossed the border and began walking to the beach we realized we were in a Spanish military community.
-Huh!
-But it was an almost 80 degree day and blue skies, so these girls had to “hoof it” to the beach.
+Once we crossed the border into Spain we realized we were in a military community.
+We took a stroll along the beach instead.
+It was an 80 degree day and blue skies, so these girls had to “hoof it” to the beach.

 We all need to clean up the beach!
 It’s not just here in Morocco but I think everywhere in the world right now.
 For more information on how you can get involved click HERE.
 Also another great article was written at It’s a Fish thing about plastic in our oceans, lots of research about what is happening worldwide.

 Just like about every other beach in the world, these Spanish beaches were inundated with beach trash.
 I’m a nature girl, I can’t let that stuff slide.
 I commit to “picking up trash at the beach the first 20-30 minutes” of arriving.
 If your heart is moved like this… please consider doing your part this summer.
 It does make a difference.